wangziqi2013/wangziqi2013.github.io/_posts/2018-05-30-Reduced-HTM.markdown

 The interoperability between HTM and STM transactions is achieved by designing the algorithm in a way that both HTM and STM transactions would notify each other of possible conflicts.
 One prominent example is Hardware Lock Elision (HLE), where HTM transactions and STM transactions cooperate to execute a critical section.
-In HLE, HTM transactions speculatively verify that the lock is clear, adding the lock into its read set, and then execute the critical section.
+In HLE, when the hardware executes a lock acquisition instruction, HTM transactions speculatively verify that the lock is clear, adding the lock into its read set, and then execute the critical section.
 Any attempts by software fall-back transactions to acquire the lock will abort hardware transactions immediately.
 Multiple hardware transactions can execute in parallel given no data conflict, while the execution of HTM and STM transactions must be serialized.
+HLE may suffer from low degrees of parallelism in some workloads, because the serialization of HTM and STM transactions is unnecessary in many cases.
+This, however, should not be a major problem, as the majority of transactions in HLE are expected to be executed in hardware mode.
+Only transactions that consistently fail (e.g. because the working sets exceed hardware capacity) will use the fall-back path.
+The latter is relatively infrequent.

 This paper proposes two hybrid transactional memory algorithms based on TL2.